BalaAkshay/Challenge_1b/README.md

-Looking at the provided code, I can see this is a foundational component for the persona-driven document intelligence challenge.
-Let me break down the approach step by step to help you understand how this fits into the larger solution.

 **Core Architecture Understanding**

 The `DocumentProcessor` class represents the first stage of a multi-phase pipeline.
 Think of it as a document archaeologist that carefully excavates the structural bones of a PDF before the real intelligence work begins.
 The class focuses on three fundamental tasks: identifying the document's title, mapping its hierarchical structure, and extracting semantic keywords from headings.